Written By Petra Hule

 Monitors, also known as speakers in the non-audio world, may not seem important so long as they work and are loud what more could you want, right?
 Wrong!
 Picture this, you’re in your studio and you’ve put all this time, energy, and money into your music, and equipment, and instruments, and you come up with a masterpiece that you’re completely satisfied with.

 All this can’t be captured without mics.
-On the fancy side, we have mics that can run up in the thousands, however, for your own personal home studio, Rode NT1A or Warm Audio WA47 Jr will function just as well.
+On the fancy side, we have mics that can run up in the thousands, however, for your home studio, Rode NT1A or Warm Audio WA47 Jr will function just as well.
 Let’s be real though, the two most important things, above all, are dependent on the skill of the singer and the quality of the room that it’s being recorded in.

 Don’t believe me?
-Ever wondered why we love to sing in acoustic rooms such as bathrooms that ricochet noise off the walls like ping pong balls.
+Ever wondered why we love to sing in acoustic rooms such as bathrooms that ricochet noise off the walls like ping pong balls?
 The combination of a great singer in a room empty of unwanted noise where their raw talent can shine tops the quality of the mics and all the money invested in monitors and software systems.

 Now don’t be scared, you don’t have to spend even more on a soundless room that looks like what you would imagine, there are DIY ways of creating a “damp” room.
 Things such as blankets, towels, pillows, mattresses, and even bookcases full of books help to starch out the room and empty it enough for it to be enclosed.
-Oftentimes, people start out recording in wardrobes as it’s full of clothes and it’s soundless.
+Often, people start out recording in wardrobes as it’s full of clothes and it’s soundless.

 Your At-Home Studio Is Waiting To Be Created

 These are your essentials.
 Your home studio is waiting for you on the other side, however, don’t feel “the need” to purchase more than you must.
-If you notice yourself playing around with music and you want to minimise the amount of virtual instruments used and maximise your talents by playing all the instruments and combining them… then take a step back and reassess.
+If you notice yourself playing around with music and you want to minimize the amount of virtual instruments used and maximize your talents by playing all the instruments and combining them… then take a step back and reassess.
 As mentioned earlier, it’s all based on your needs and what you’re more comfortable and confident with, so follow your instincts as you know yourself best and have fun with it.